 Dorset Police is committed to reducing the numbers of those killed and seriously injured through road collisions each year.
-Speed is one of the fatal four main contributory factors to road collisions.
-The others being driving under the influence of drugs or alcohol, use of mobile phone whilst driving and failing to wear a seat belt and careless and inconsiderate driving.
+Speed is one of the fatal five main contributory factors to road collisions.
+The others being driving under the influence of drugs or alcohol, use of mobile phone whilst driving, failing to wear a seat belt and careless and inconsiderate driving.

 How does Community Speed Watch work?

-- Each Safer Neighbourhood Team (SNT) area will have a CSW Liaison Officer.
+- Each Neighbourhood Policing Team (NPT) area will have a NPT Liaison Officer.

-- This officer can either pro-actively recruit members of the community to take part in CSW and / or they will receive requests from the public to initiate a CSW in a given area.
+- This officer will help recruit members of the community to take part in CSW following requests from the public to initiate a CSW in a given area.

 How can I get involved?

-If you wish to participate in Community Speed Watch, please contact your local Safer Neighbourhood Team to find out if a scheme already exists or initiate the setting up of a new scheme.
+If you wish to participate in Community Speed Watch, please contact your local Neighbourhood Policing Team to find out if a scheme already exists in your area or initiate the setting up of a new scheme.
 Alternatively, you can use the contact form below to register your interest.